BlackRock picked its battles in fierce proxy season

 According to its annual report on governance, BlackRock aims for its funds to vote consistently and to take “a universal view,” which would make votes filed to date representative.

+For instance, one of its largest funds is the $52.6 billion BlackRock Global Allocation Fund.
+It has about $17 billion in U.S. equities, according to Thomson Reuters’ Lipper unit.

+Filings show the fund, and others run by BlackRock, voted with management at Citigroup to approve the pay of named executives like CEO Vikram Pandit.
+At Citigroup’s meeting on April 17 just 45 percent of stock was voted to back Pandit’s 2011 pay of $15 million, a surprise that showed investors in a fighting mood.

-Often BlackRock voted to back big companies under fire on pay.
+It also tended to back other big companies under fire on pay.
 According to the filing, and a tally compiled by Los Angeles consulting firm Semler Brossy, of the 10 largest companies that failed to gain a majority of shareholder support on pay this year, Global Allocation voted with management in three cases and recorded no votes in six other cases, where it likely did not own shares.

 But Global Allocation did break with management at one other company on the list, and bared its teeth.
 The fund vote against pay at Simon Property Group, the world’s largest real estate firm, joining 73 percent of shares voted against management at its May 17 meeting amid anger at a $120 million retention award given its chief executive.
 The BlackRock fund also voted “against” four directors, each on the compensation committee.
 Simon Property leaders did not return messages.